szachovy/superset-cluster/README.md

 * Nodes must be able to resolve DNS names between each other.
 * The user's host must be able to `ssh` to each of the nodes passwordlessly.
 * There should be at least one available and running network interface capable of sending and receiving packets between the user's host and management nodes via IPv4.
-* Ability to read / write to `/opt` catalog in the nodes.
+* Ability to read/write to the `/opt` directory on the nodes.
 * For production setups follow [SECURITY.md](docs/SECURITY.md).

 ### Installed software